Updated April 2026

 No clinical trial has validated this exact stack protocol for body composition, recovery, anti-aging, or performance outcomes.
 Dosing below reflects community-derived protocols and clinician-informed peptide practice patterns.

-Standard GH Pulse Stack Schedule
+Standard Growth Hormone Pulse Stack Schedule

 Phase: Initiation